×

 If you’d like to avail airport parking, here are some rules and regulations that apply to almost every airport.

-Usually, airports are fortified with high-profile security, which is why disabled services may not apply on the roads around the airport.
-If you’re using a disabled parking lot, always follow the rules, to avoid being towed away or getting a heavy fine.
+Airports are usually fortified with high-profile security, which is why disabled services may not apply on the roads around the airport.
+If you’re using a disabled parking lot, always follow the rules to avoid being towed away or getting a heavy fine.

 Most countries, especially those part of the European Union, use the Blue Badge system to identify disabled travelers and facilitate them with the services needed.
 In North America, travelers usually use a disabled permit that allows them to use the parking lot.